peterpeterparker/daviddalbusco.com/src/blog/storybookjs-tips-and-tricks.md

 export const Doc = () => <Description markdown={readme} />;
 ```

-That’s it, the Markdown files are integrated as Docs pages in StorybookJS 🥳.
+That’s it, the Markdown file is integrated as Docs pages in StorybookJS 🥳.

 *****